-I, Ekta Maheshwari, Whole Time Director, CFO & Company Secretary of KAMA Holdings Limited declare that all Board members have affirmed compliance with the Code of Conduct for Board and Senior Management Personnel for the year ended 31st March, 2021.
+I, Ekta Maheshwari, Whole Time Director, CFO & Company Secretary of KAMA Holdings Limited declare that all Board members have affirmed compliance with the Code of Conduct for Board and Senior Management Personnel for the year ended 31st March, 2022.

+Date: 27.05.2022 Place: New Delhi

-Date: 28.05.2021 Place: Gurugram Sd/-Ekta Maheshwari Whole Time Director, CFO & Company Secretary
+For and on behalf of the Board of Directors Ekta Maheshwari Whole Time Director, CFO & Company Secretary

-CERTIFICATE OF NON DISQUALIFICATION OF DIRECTORS
+CERTIFICATE OF NON-DISQUALIFICATION OF DIRECTORS

-(Pursuant to regulation 34(3) and schedule V Para C clause (10)(i) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015)
+(Pursuant to Regulation 34(3) read with Schedule V Para-C Clause 10(i) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015)

+To

+The Members

+Kama Holdings Limited

-To, The Members, KAMA HOLDINGS LIMITED The Galleria, DLF Mayur Vihar, Unit No. 236 & 237 2nd Floor, Mayur Vihar Phase-1 New Delhi-110091
+The Galleria, DLF Mayur Vihar,

+Unit No. 236 & 237, 2nd Floor, Mayur Place,

+Mayur Vihar Phase I Extension, New Delhi-110091

-I/We have examined the relevant registers, records, forms, returns and disclosures received from the Directors of KAMA HOLDINGS LIMITED having CIN: L92199DL2000PLC104779 and having registered office at The Galleria, DLF Mayur Vihar, Unit No. 236 & 237 2nd Floor, Mayur Vihar Phase-1 New Delhi-110091 (hereafter referred to as "the Company"), in accordance with Regulations 34(3)read with Scheduled V Para-C Sub clause 10(i) of the Securities Exchange Board of India (Listing Obligations and Disclosure Requirements , 2015.
-In our opinion and to the best of our information and according to the verifications (including Directors Identification Number (DIN) status at the portal www.mca.gov.in) as considered necessary and explanations furnished to us by the Company & its officers, We hereby certify that none of the Directors of the Board of the Company as stated below for the financial year ending 31st March,2021 have been debarred or disqualified from being appointed or continuing as Directors of Companies by the Securities and Exchange Board of India, Ministry of Corporate Affairs or nay such other Statutory Authority.
+I have examined the relevant registers, records, forms, returns and disclosures received from the Directors of Kama Holdings Limited having CIN L92199DL2000PLC104779 and having registered office at the Galleria, DLF Mayur Vihar, Unit No. 236 & 237, 2nd Floor, Mayur Place, Mayur Vihar Phase I Extension, New Delhi-110091 (hereinafter referred to as 'the Company'), produced before me by the Company for the purpose of issuing this Certificate, in accordance with Regulation 34(3) read with Schedule V Para-C Clause 10(i) of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015.

+In my opinion and to the best of my information and according to the verifications (including Directors Identification Number (DIN) status at the portal www.mca.gov.in) as considered necessary and explanations furnished to me by the Company & its officers, I hereby certify that none of the Directors on the Board of the Company as stated below for the financial year ending on March 31, 2022, have been debarred or disqualified from being appointed or continuing as Directors of companies by the Securities and Exchange Board of India, Ministry of Corporate Affairs, or any such other Statutory Authority.